Eng-mohamedayman-cyber/Writeups/Wonderland_CTF/Wonderland.md

 ![Homepage](screenshots/website_target.png)

-we see an ambogies sentince "Follow the White Rabbit".
+we see an ambiguous sentence "Follow the White Rabbit".

 ### Directory Enumeration